mph-/lcapy/doc/internals.rst

 interpreted as a time domain expression.

-Note sympy considers that the two expressions x1 and x2 are different since they have different conditions, where
+Note SymPy considers that the two expressions x1 and x2 are different since they have different conditions, where

   x1 = sym.symbols('x')